Sound, Awareness, and the Search for the Lost Chord

 PrimaSounds asks for whole-body listening.
 Begin by letting go of the need to analyze what you hear.
 Let the sound field surround you.
 Let attention settle into the slow movement of tones.
 If inner chatter arises, notice it, and return to the sound.

-You may feel the tones in the ears, chest, belly, spine, skin, bones, breath, or posture.
+You may feel the tones in the ears, breath, posture and all over your body.
 You may notice pressure, vibration, warmth, tingling, heaviness, lightness, stillness, or expansion.
 Or you may notice very little.
 That is fine.
 The body has its own timing.
 Listening deepens with practice.

 There are layers of sound in PrimaSounds.
 Harmonics appear and disappear.
 Low tones interact with higher tones.
 Rhythmic beating may arise between frequencies.
 The room itself may seem to change as the sound reflects, overlaps, and forms standing-wave patterns.